PURE Community Governance

 In line with the service leadership philosophy described above, the Core Team fundamentally serves the community.
 Should the community-at-large ever express a forceful desire for a different Core Leadership Team, the current team is ethically compelled to surrender the position.
 There are not currently formal procedures in place for this, but if the community continues to scale, there is a good chance we will create those procedures as part of the process of non-profit incorporation (see Legal Structure below).

-The Pure Battlefield volunteer organization is a group of PURE community members that do the day-to-day work of maintaining the community and furthering the Community Purpose.
+The PURE volunteer organization is a group of PURE community members that do the day-to-day work of maintaining the community and furthering the Community Purpose.
 The volunteer organization is part of the PURE community; all volunteers are community members themselves.
-The volunteer organization is led by the Community Lead.
+The volunteer organization is led by the Core leadership team.